williamma321/SEMA4_Test1/README.md

 I have setup some environment variables in  ./cypress.json

-•	Notice the script has to impost wait time in order for the phone configuration to be selected correctly.
+*	Notice the script has to impost wait time in order for the phone configuration to be selected correctly.

+* Notice under the / integration / directory there are also 2 other scripts that I created when I started the project.
+Those are partial script that I created as part of this project for debug and learning.